Published: 30 Jun 2019

 We are happy to provide free inspection copies (or advance material) for lecturers teaching on a relevant course.

-- Expanded chapter on breach, tracing and equitable remedies
+• expanded chapter on breach of trust, tracing and remedies

 Equity & Trusts is directed specifically at LLB and GDL students, providing them with all they need to understand the complexities of the English law of equity and trusts in principle and in practice, while also providing them with insights into some of the debates that surround this area of the law.